DonghyunAhn/development-measure/README.md

-# A human-machine collaborative approach measures economic development using satellite imagery'
+# A human-machine collaborative approach measures economic development using satellite imagery

 This repository is official implementation of 'A human-machine collaborative approach measures economic development using satellite imagery'.